What is a Personal Loan?

 |Loan Amount you plan to increase||Line of Credit or Overdraft|

 IMPORTANT: These examples are simply a guide and do not constitute financial advice.
-It is vital that you seek professional advice before choosing a loan, as only a trusted financial advisor can assess your personal circumstances.
+It is vital that you seek professional advice before choosing a loan, as only a trusted financial adviser can assess your personal circumstances.

 If you are a Non-Resident, you can still apply for an Unsecured or Secured Temporary Resident Personal Loan.
 These will generally have higher rates and require more documentation, and there will be fewer lenders to choose from.